greggreggreg7/palindromizer/README.md

 Motivation:

-Writing palindromes is hard, particularly ones that make a least a little sense in English.
+Writing palindromes is hard, particularly ones that make at least a little sense in English.
 My strategy has been to start with a word that has some word or word piece in its reverse, and start with that in the center.

 For example: *Cesspool* 's reverse is *loopssec* and that has the word *loops* in it.

 So now we have "loops sec cesspool".
-Well, these are all words (sec is kind of a stretch, but it could be short for second, or it could be the Security Exchange Commission... work with me here.), that doesn't make sense.
+Well, these are all words (sec is kind of a stretch, but it could be short for second, or it could be the Security Exchange Commission... work with me here.), but they don't make sense.
 Let's make "sec" into "secret":

 loops sec*ret* cesspool